-In their first major battle, Princess Patricia’s Canadian Light Infantry suffered eighty percent losses during fighting at Ypres.
+In its first major battle, Princess Patricia’s Canadian Light Infantry suffered eighty percent losses during fighting at Ypres.
 My great grandfather, No. 29 Sergeant Walter Stamper, survived but was taken prisoner.
 He described in a letter to his wife and daughter his experiences of battle, captivity and deliverance to Switzerland where he was interned.